champierre/ml2scratch/README.md

   <img src="images/en/connect_block.png" />

-11. Connect blocks as follows so that "When received label 1", "play sound pop".
+11. Drag "When received label 1" block under "More Blocks" category to the script area.
+Drag "play sound pop" under "Sound" category to the script area and connect them as following.

   <img src="images/en/play_sound.png" />

-12. Each time you take the pose for label 1, pop sound will be played.
+12. Each time you take the pose for label 1, it is recognized as "label 1", that information is sent to ScratchX via WebSocket server, and pop sound will be played as you programmed to do so on ScratchX.

 ## How to use(Advanced)